 What makes SAS Rage a good choice as the best compound bow for youth and beginners is that it gives the Other compound bows in this list a run for their money when it comes to High quality and durability.
 With 270 FPS of max speed, it is not the fastest compound bow out there but it makes up for the speed with its strength because of piece layered limbs.

 It’s light and durable enough to be used for bowfishing.
-In fact, it becomes very handy while bowfishing because of its lightweight and the strength of its limbs.
-Its the low price is a bonus but that does not compromise on the quality.
+It becomes very handy while bowfishing because of its lightweight and the strength of its limbs.
+Its low price is a bonus but that does not compromise on the quality.
 It’s able to compete with its siblings from a lot higher and expensive class and gives them a good competition to prove their worth.

 For those of you who are not buying a bow because they feel so expensive… This one is for you, low priced yet strong enough to last you many hunting seasons.
 For a compound bow that is meant for youth and beginners, you can upgrade that to a full-fledged hunter bow by adding a few inexpensive accessories.
 A good Dot Sight, a good peep, and a whisker biscuit will turn it into a reliable and affordable hunting machine.